 You probably carry that one particular (favorite) special little knife because…it’s small, and it’s not unwieldy to use and carry.
-And you just like it!
+And, you just simply like it!

-It fits easily in your pocket or clips to your pocket without being a nuisance while still getting most jobs done!
+It fits easily in your pocket, or clips to your pocket without being a nuisance, while still getting most cutting jobs done!

 So, what is the best small pocket knife to carry?

-Ha-ha, okay lets be serious.
 Here are some more thoughts on this practical little tool.
-And lets find out which one is YOUR favorite in the category of small pocket knives…
+And lets find out which one is YOUR favorite in the category of small pocket knives too…

 We all might have a slightly different opinion of “small” when it comes to pocket knives.
 They make some REALLY SMALL knives.